gurjeet29/telegram_members_scrapper/README.md

 It will show you all the groups you are member of.

-Select the one you ant members of and the script will do the rest.
+Select the group of which you want the members and the script will do the rest.

 You can view the members scraped in a CSV file.